Pinaki82/crust/README.md

 Before trying to understand the line mentioned above, we will have to discuss Rust's File Struct for a brief moment.

 The file input/output functionality in Rust is provided by its File Struct, which represents a file.
-Read-write operations functionality in Rust comes from its File Struct.

 All functions/methods in the File Struct return a variant of the `io::Result` enumeration.
 Enumeration won't be discussed at the moment.